Controller#

 Usage:

-One of five available button objects can be used with this method, as shown below:
+One of five available button objects can be used with this method:

 Command